zac7777/Entropy/Entropy/Core Concepts/Player Characters.md

+Players interact with the world of Entropy through their characters, and beneath personalities and histories is the three mechanical pieces of each creature: moves, abilities, and stats.
+These can be granted from the class, species or creation of a character or they can be earned through a story's many trials.

 ## Attributes

 Upon creation, each player character is given values for 6 attributes, each defining their physical, mental and personal capabilities.
 They can be rolled, or chosen by a person to match whatever character they wish to create (often, characters don't begin with Attribute values bigger than +4, but you can do what you want if it matches your character).